openfl/www.openfl.org/_posts/2014-10-10-future-of-flash.md

 The promise of the Open Screen Project remains -- imagine delivering the "richest" experience to the "widest" audience.
 So long as it is "rich" and "wide", I think most of us would agree that is exciting.

 The problem?
 No single runtime can fully realize the goal.
-In a supply chain, they use a combinations of men, trucks, boats, airplines and other tools to ship packages across the world.
+In a supply chain, they use a combination of men, trucks, boats, airplines and other tools to ship packages across the world.
 No one mechanism is perfectly suitable for reaching every customer.

 This is the same in technology.
 No one mechanism is perfectly suitable (whether Flash Player, HTML5, native code, virtual machines) because there are limitations -- especially if you want to deliver the "richest" experience.